Credit: Flickr / Sei F/ CC-BY-SA 2.0

-One of the most beautiful parks in all of Zagreb, Maksimir Park is the largest park and a must-see place which is just 5 minutes away from downtown.
+One of the most beautiful parks in Zagreb, Maksimir Park is the largest park and a must-see place which is just 5 minutes away from downtown.
 Maksimir Park is to Zagreb as the Bois de Boulogne is to Paris; the Tiergarten is to Berlin or the Regents Park to London.

 It is one of the oldest, having been founded 220 years ago.
 It is named after Bishop Maximilian, who first designed the park in a classic French style with flower beds and pavilions.
 The park was redesigned by Cardinal Juraj Haulik who turned it into a romantic English garden in the 19th century.

 This 316-acre park is covered with meadows, paths and trails along a park-forest, a stream and 5 artificial lakes.
 The park is decorated beautifully with a grand entrance gate, pavilions and intricate sculptures.
 One of the most recognizable symbols of the park is the 'Vidikovac', a central building built in a clearing back in 1843.
 Vidikovac is designed as a two-story tower surrounded by two large terraces where you can stop by to have a drink or simply enjoy the view of the park from higher ground.